 With a view to maintaining up-to-date information in the Patent Information database of each Organization, it is requested that the Organizations be informed of any change or corrections to the Declaration Form submitted in the past, especially with regard to the contact person.

-5 Conduct of meetings
+I.5 Conduct of meetings

 Early disclosure of Patents contributes to the efficiency of the process by which Recommendations | Deliverables are established.
 Therefore, each Technical Body, in the course of the development of a proposed Recommendation | Deliverable, will request the disclosure of any known Patents essential to the proposed Recommendation | Deliverable.